Bruce-W12138/-Private-protocol-based-server-file-management-project/README.md

 net_disk v1.0

-说明
+description:

     -The first phase of the project has been tentatively completed, and the architecture may undergo major changes as the database and more features are introduced later.

     -Subsequent updates will continue to add notes and upload code.

 by levi

-1. how to use：
+1. how to use:

     After changing the ip address in the configuration file in the conf, the IP address can be used normally.
     Follow the code prompts, add the specified parameters run to establish the connection between the server and the client.